Roger Waters hits out at documentary portraying him as anti-Semitic

 Waters has faced significant backlash following the show in Berlin.
 During a show on May 31 in Birmingham he went on a rant about how “pissed off” he was at “the anti-Semitism bullshit” surrounding him over the last month and claimed that critics are trying to cancel him “like they cancelled Jeremy Corbyn and Julian Assange”.

-Waters has repeatedly denied all accusations of anti-Semitism and explained that his disdain is towards Israel, not Judaism.
+Waters has repeatedly denied all accusations of antisemitism and explained that his disdain is towards Israel, not Judaism.
 He also accused Israel of “abusing the term anti-Semitism to intimidate people like me into silence”.